Fully Licensed and Insured Rat Exterminator Toronto Service

 The black rat or roof rat is a common long tailed rat, which differs from the brown rat.
 They have scraggly black fur they are darker in color are slimmer and longer.
 They are 32.4–46.4 cm long with 20 cm tail.

 Females can have four to seven litters per year and each litter consists of four to eight young.
 Adults live as long as one year.
 Just like the brown rat, the black rat can carry many pathogens and parasites that can be harmful to humans.
 Black rats are nocturnal and omnivorous, and can survive eating a variety of foods.

 Treatments for black rats are similar to treatments for other large rodents.
 While wired cage traps can be used, poison control methods are more common.
 Use of rodenticides should be performed by a licensed professional rat exterminator Toronto.

 Also known as the Norway Rat, common rat, street rat or sewer rat, the brown rat is a heavy rat with small eyes and ears and a blunt nose.
 They are short tailed, 6 to 8 inches long with shaggy fur.

 They are usually nocturnal, nest underground and enter buildings in search of food.
 Average body size ranges between 350g and 500g.
 They have acute sense of hearing and smell.
 Brown rats are natural omnivores and can quickly adapt in changing dietary conditions.
 Rats can breed throughout the year and females can produce several litters per year.
 They are known to carry a number of pathogens that can be harmful to humans.
 Rat fleas are common among rats and they can also carry additional dangerous pathogens.

 Even the smallest sign of a rat should be taken seriously.
 The first step to dealing with rat control is to eliminate potential sources of food and points of entry.
 Baiting with rodenticides is an effective form of treatment.
-Avoid over the counter options and consult a pest control professional.
-For more information on dealing with rats you can visit our rat control page.
+Avoid over the counter options and consult a rat exterminator Toronto professional.